Dolores del Río: 1925–1929: Silent film stardom

 In early 1925, the painter Adolfo Best Maugard, close friend of del Río and her husband, visited their home and with him was an American filmmaker Edwin Carewe, an influential director at First National Pictures, who was in Mexico for the wedding of actors Bert Lytell and Claire Windsor.
 Carewe was fascinated with del Río and became determined to have her, so he invited the couple to work in Hollywood.
 He convinced Jaime, saying he could turn his wife into a movie star, “The female equivalent of Rudolph Valentino.”
 Jaime thought that this proposal was a response to their economic needs.
 Deep down, he could also fulfill his old dream of writing screenplays in Hollywood.
 Breaking with all the canons of Mexican society at that time and against their families wishes, they journeyed by train to the United States to start a career in film within that country.
 They arrived in Hollywood on 27 August of that year, where del Río was contracted by Carewe and he began to act as her agent, manager, producer and director.
-Her name was shortened to ‘Dolores Del Rio’ (with an incorrect capital ‘D’ in the word ‘del’).
+Her name was shortened to 'Dolores Del Rio' with the middle D capitalized.
+(Note: According to Hall, "Hollywood lore" holds that Carewe and the publicist Harry D. Wilson chose to capitalize Del Rio and remove the accent, "orthographical changes that made it inaccurate in Spanish".
+An alternative version credits Adolfo Best Maugard, a Mexican painter and director.
+The use of "del Rio" in Mexico, prior to Carewe's involvement, supports the latter theory.
+An obituary of film scholar Ana M. López in the Journal of Latin American Cultural Studies notes that the subject signed her name Del Rio and López used that spelling to reflect "the transnationality that this different signing of her name signified".)
 Seeking to get her wide public attention, Carewe made a report dedicated to del Río in the major magazines in Hollywood which said: